samrecipes/recipes/fried_rice.md

     - fresh basil leaves (Optional.
 Even better if it's Thai basil.)

 ## SAUCE
-	1 tbsp white wine
+	- 1 tbsp white wine
-	a dash of fish sauce (or maybe oyster sauce if there's broccoli in this)
+	- a dash of fish sauce (or maybe oyster sauce if there's broccoli in this)
-	1 teaspoon soy sauce (or one packet from takeout)
+	- 1 teaspoon soy sauce (or one packet from takeout)
-	1 teaspoon sesame oil
+	- 1 teaspoon sesame oil
-	1/4 tsp white pepper
+	- 1/4 tsp white pepper

 ## AROMATICS
-    1/8 - 1/2 teaspoon Bird's Eye chili pepper powder (Sonoran Spice Company based in Arizona makes a really good one, and it can be ordered on Amazon).
+    - 1/8 - 1/2 teaspoon Bird's Eye chili pepper powder (Sonoran Spice Company based in Arizona makes a really good one, and it can be ordered on Amazon).
 Use less depending on how many fresh hot chiles you add.
-	1/4 teaspoon SHICHIMI TOGARASHI (they have this at HMart)
+	- 1/4 teaspoon SHICHIMI TOGARASHI (they have this at HMart)
-    1/2 teaspoon Vegeta (This is a spice mix from Croatia.
+    - 1/2 teaspoon Vegeta (This is a spice mix from Croatia.
 I recommend the tin you can order from Amazon.
 You want the kind that has MSG in it.)
-    1/4 teaspoon salt (if you used Vegeta you probably don't need any extra salt)
+    - 1/4 teaspoon salt (if you used Vegeta you probably don't need any extra salt)
-	1/8 teaspoon of Chinese five spice (optional, can be a bit too much depending on what other stuff you've got in here)
+	- 1/8 teaspoon of Chinese five spice (optional, can be a bit too much depending on what other stuff you've got in here)

 ## LATER VEGETABLES
+    - 1-2 Thai hot chili peppers chopped up
-    frozen peas (the best are Bird's Eye Baby Sweet Peas, not to be confused with the previously mentioned Bird's Eye chili pepper)
+    - frozen peas (the best are Bird's Eye Baby Sweet Peas, not to be confused with the previously mentioned Bird's Eye chili pepper)
-    alt vegetables: tomatoes and peppers
+    - alt vegetables: tomatoes and peppers
-    alt vegetables: broccoli
+    - alt vegetables: broccoli

 ## OTHER STUFF
-    1 egg
+    - 1 egg
-    2 green onions (aka scallions), thinly sliced (or dried chives but won't be as good)
+    - 2 green onions (aka scallions), thinly sliced (or dried chives but won't be as good)

 =====================================================

 If doing chicken: Marinate the chicken with 1/2 teaspoon of five spice powder(?), white pepper powder, a tablespoon of soy sauce and salt for 10 minutes (optional).

 Sauté:
-	1/2 tbsp oil
+	- 1/2 tbsp oil
-	Onions/shallots first.
+	- Onions/shallots first.
 Carrots too.

+Deglaze as needed with a bit of white wine throughout cooking.

 After at least five minutes…

-	1/2 tbsp oil
+	- 1/2 tbsp oil
-	Add garlic.
+	- Add garlic.
-	Add AROMATICS.
+	- Add AROMATICS.

 After a few minutes…